The Capital One Venture offer is no longer available on CreditCardForum.

 #1.
-The double miles are the real deal
+The double miles are real

 #3.
-There’s no foreign transaction fee
+There are no foreign transaction fees

 #4.
-It comes with a number of benefits
+Venture offers a number of benefits

 #5.
-There are 2 different Venture cards
+There are two different Venture cards

 Although the commercials tend to be for the double miles version, there are actually 2 different types depending on your needs: